tarwn/lessthandot-hugo/blogs/content/posts/2009-12-01-applying-kanban-to-it-processes-part-1.md

 ## What is Kanban?

-Kanban is a Japanese term for &#8216;visual board' or &#8216;signboard' and is a tool for reducing the cycle time<sup>1</sup> of a process, increasing visibility into the flow of processes, and reducing the amount of In Process<sup>2</sup> work.
+Kanban is a Japanese term for 'visual board' or 'signboard' and is a tool for reducing the cycle time<sup>1</sup> of a process, increasing visibility into the flow of processes, and reducing the amount of In Process<sup>2</sup> work.
 By leveraging the visibility into the process and flow between processes we can see where the work flow loses momentum and either bottlenecks or reduces the effectiveness of earlier steps.
 Kanban is used in Lean Manufacturing to gain visibility into the process and execution status, reduce wastes (and costs), and help achieve [Just In Time][2] production capability.

 <span class="MT_smaller">1.
 Cycle Time: The time it takes for an order to be produced from initial reception through completion</span>